 Analysis of the WCPFC seasonal FAD closure indicates that in its absence, purse seine bigeye tuna catches from 2009-2013 on average would a have been approximately 25% greater and 36% greater for 2013-2014; thus, the FAD closure is working, but likely not to desired levels.
 One identified problem is that the WCPFC measure does not require FADs to be removed during the closure period, thus the ability for FADs to "soak" during the FAD closure and accumulate fish may be limiting the effectiveness of the measure.
-Significant bigeye catches are routinely observed in the month following the end of the FAD closure may also be having an impact by "soaking" FADs that aggregate tuna, which are then fished soon after the closure ends.
+Significant bigeye catches are routinely observed in the month following the end of the FAD closure.
+In addition, the deployment of FADs by non-purse seine vessels during FAD closure may also be having an impact by "soaking" FADs that aggregate tuna, which are then fished soon after the closure ends.